 To successfully train your dog, I suggest that you use positive reinforcement on your dog.
 Purchase high-quality dog treats and keep them close.

 Be careful with the amount and types of dog treats that you are using.
 Some dogs tend you gain weight fast.

 You can also use verbal praises or pet your dog to show your approval.
-For instance, you can gently scratch him on the head and say ‘good boy’.
-Positive reinforcement assures your dog of a treat or generally a pleasant outcome.
+For instance, you can gently scratch him on the head and say, good boy.

 The reward should link directly to the action, which is using the paper pads.

 Be gentle when handling a reluctant puppy

 It could take a few weeks to train a dog to use a pee pad.
 At the same time, it could take a different dog months before he learns the same.

 Well, if your dog is taking longer to learn how to use a paper pad, be patient with him.
 Continue training him consistently and do not get angry at simple accidents.

 Hitting or yelling at him will only make your dog afraid.
 It is ineffective to try and correct the house soiling behavior way later after it has taken place.

 The above-discussed steps should help you get started to train your dog on how to use a paper pad.